-Noticing that I was different and discovering pain when writing or baking for example, wasn’t a normal thing and was a tough obstacle to overcome.
-When I realised I needed to stop going to the gym because it was causing problems with my hands it was a tough pill to swallow because all of my mates were going and getting fit but, realistically, it was a bad idea for me.
+When I realized I needed to stop going to the gym because it was causing significant problems with my hands it was a tough pill to swallow, my mates were going and getting fit but, realistically, it was a bad idea for me.

 When I left school, rather than go to university, I had a go at plumbing and landscape gardening.
-I really enjoyed doing both, but my body wasn’t happy (not just because I have HNPP, but also because I’m very allergic to common plants and to some of the materials I was working with).
+I enjoyed doing both, but my body wasn’t happy… not just because I have HNPP, but because I’m also very allergic to common plants and to some of the materials I was working with.

-I tried taking precautions and making sure I gave my body opportunities to recover and was able to carry on to some degree, but eventually had to stop because my hand stopped working for a while and I had periodic episodes of numbness across my body.
-I had planned to go into property development, but I’ve had to rethink my future.
+I tried taking precautions and making sure I gave my body opportunities to recover, and I was able to carry on to some degree, but eventually, I had to stop because my hand stopped working for a while and I was getting periodic episodes of numbness across my body.
+I’d been learning skills so that I could go into property development, but it was clear that I needed to rethink my future.

-I will be keeping a diary, monitoring the effects on my body, and sharing my experiences with his team so that he can get a better picture of the effects of long term exercise.
+I am keeping a diary, monitoring the effects on my body, and sharing my experiences with his team so that he can get a better picture of the effects of long-term exercise.